You don’t have to do this alone

 - Do I need a special referral to get my insurance to cover the cost of counseling sessions?

-Finally, if neither coverage under your medical insurance nor EAP are available, you should expect to pay between $40 to $120 per counseling session depending on the average cost for counseling in your area.
+Finally, if neither coverage under your medical insurance nor the above options work for you, you should expect to pay between $40 to $120 per counseling session depending on the average cost for counseling in your area.
 If this cost is too steep for your budget, you can also look for social work or nonprofit organizations in your area that may offer services for free, at a discounted rate, or on a sliding fee scale based on your income.